Best unlimited data plans of 2025: Verizon, Mint Mobile, and beyond

 Reasons to avoid

-If you're interested in taking the MVNO route, Mint Mobile is arguably one of the best options you can go for.
-Fully owned and operated by T-Mobile, this MVNO utilizes the widespread network infrastructure of its parent service provider to give you simple and reliable coverage at a much lower cost.
+If you're interested in going the MVNO route, Mint Mobile is among the best options to go with.
+Fully owned and operated by T-Mobile, this excellent MVNO utilizes its parent carrier's nationwide network infrastructure to give you simple and reliable coverage at a much lower cost.
 With the top-of-the-line 'Unlimited' plan, you get unlimited high-speed 5G/LTE data.
-Of course, there are also a lot of other benefits such as free calling to the UK, Mexico, and Canada, dedicated 10GB of mobile hotspot data, and video streaming at 480p (SD) resolution, included in the mix.
+Of course, there are also a lot of other benefits such as free calling to the UK, Mexico, and Canada, dedicated 10GB of mobile hotspot data, and 480p (SD) resolution video streaming included in the mix.
 These goodies make Mint Mobile one of the best MVNO carriers out in the country.

 Mint Mobile is quite a unique Mobile Virtual Network Operator, since you're required to buy service in chunks of three, six, or 12 months in advance.
-However, you can save a lot of money by paying upfront for multiple months.
-If you're not sure, you can try the prepaid carrier for a full week before committing, thanks to a convenient seven-day free trial that runs alongside your existing service without any interruptions.
-New customers have to pay just $90 (taxes and fees extra) total for the first three months of the 'Unlimited' plan, which comes down to a mere $30 per month.
-What's more, you can save even more via regular deals and promotions that the carrier offers.
+However, you do save a lot of money by paying upfront for multiple months.
+If you're unsure, you can even try the prepaid carrier for a full week before committing, thanks to a convenient free trial that runs alongside your existing service without any interruptions.
+New customers have to pay just $90 (taxes and fees extra, and before any promotional discounts) for the first three months of the 'Unlimited' plan, which comes down to a fairly affordable $30 per month.
+What's more, you can save more via regular deals and promotions.
 After three months, the cost goes up to $210 for six months (or $35 per month, under the standard pricing structure), but you can sign up for an entire year at the same monthly price as the three-month pricing.

 Best budget plan